gbourcier/FizzStockAlert/README.md

 # Fizz Phone Stock Alert System

-This project is a simple application that monitors the availability of a specific phone on the Fizz website and sends email alerts if the phone becomes available.
+This project is a simple application that monitors the availability of a specific phone on Fizz (or any other web store, really) website and sends email alerts if the item becomes available.
 It utilizes Docker Compose, a worker service, Selenium, and email notifications.

 ## Table of Contents